ruudud/devdns/README.md

 ```
 # (devdns already running)
 $ docker run -d --name redis_local-V1 redis
-$ dig redis.dev     # resolves to the IP of redis_local-V1
+$ dig redis.test     # resolves to the IP of redis_local-V1

 $ docker run -d --name redis_test redis
-$ dig redis.dev     # resolves to the IP of redis_test
+$ dig redis.test     # resolves to the IP of redis_test

 $ docker stop redis_test
-$ dig redis.dev     # resolves to the IP of redis_local-V1
+$ dig redis.test     # resolves to the IP of redis_local-V1

 $ docker stop redis_local-V1
-$ dig redis.dev     # resolves to the IP of the host machine (default)
+$ dig redis.test     # resolves to the IP of the host machine (default)
 ```

 ### NetworkManager on Ubuntu